The Duke of Richmond | Hackney British Restaurant

-And naturally, a lot of booze – the draught beers are all sourced from London breweries, with the lion’s share coming from Dalston’s 40FT nearby.
+Talking of which, there’s quite a lot of booze generally – there’s cocktails, wines, and draught beers sourced from London breweries, with the lion’s share coming from Dalston’s 40FT nearby.

 Because a good pint never gets old.

-NOTE: The Duke of Richmond is now open.
+NOTE: The Duke of Richmond is open daily.
 You can book a table, and find out more right HERE.